Kazhuu/vhdl-examples/README.md

 ```
 vim test.vhd
 ```
 Then the plugin searches for `msim.prj` in the same folder and compiles the sources according to it.
 All compiled code is then placed in the `.build` subfolder.
 In this subfolder ModelSim can be started and it should read all compiled code and libraries without errors.
+ModelSim can be given with the desing to simulate.
 ```
 cd .build/
-vsim &
+vsim work.test
 ```
-In ModelSim open `test.vhd` file under `work` library.
+In VHDL compiled `test.vhd` is located under under `work` library by default.
 Then run testbench in ModelSim console.
 ```
 run
 ```